msngumo/alx-system_engineering-devops/0x00-shell_basics/README.md

 FILE7: script that creates a direcory in another directory
 FILE8: Move the file betty from /tmp/ to /tmp/my_first_directory.
 FILE9: Delete the file betty
+FILE10: Delete the directory my_first_directory that is in the /tmp directory.